 If you are using a Mobile Security Manager to manage

-end user mobile devices and you are using HIP-enabled policy enforcement,
+end user mobile endpoints and you are using HIP-enabled policy enforcement,

 you must configure the gateway to communicate with the Mobile Security

-Manager to retrieve the HIP reports for the managed devices.
+Manager to retrieve the HIP reports for the managed endpoints.

 MDM information for the Mobile Security